Annatto: Traditional cuisine

 Ground annatto seeds, often mixed with other seeds or spices, are used in the form of paste or powder for culinary use, especially in Latin American, Jamaican, Belizean, Chamorro, Vietnamese, and Filipino cuisines.
 In Mexican and Belizean cuisines, it is used to make the spice recado rojo.
 In Venezuela, annatto is used in the preparation of hallacas, huevos pericos, and other traditional dishes.
-In Puerto Rico it is often simmered in oil or ground with seasonings and herbs to make sazón or used to make pasteles, arroz con gandules, and several other dishes where it's one of the main ingredients.
+In Puerto Rico, it is often simmered in oil or ground with seasonings and herbs to make sazón or used to make pasteles, arroz con gandules, and several other dishes, where it is one of the main ingredients.
 Annatto paste is an important ingredient of cochinita pibil, the slow-roasted pork dish popular in Mexico.
 It is also a key ingredient in the drink tascalate from Chiapas, Mexico.
-In the Philippines, it is used for the sauce of pancit.
+In the Philippines, it is used for the sauce of pancit palabok.
 In Guam, it is used to make a staple rice dish flavored with annatto, onion, garlic, butter, and other spices.

+In earlier times, the seeds of the plant were also used as a staple food in South and Central America.
+Today, an Inca recipe for beer made from cocoa, chilli, honey and annatto is available again.
+The recipe dates back to 1200 BC and is now marketed in North America under the trade name Dogfish Head Theobroma.
+In the prehistory and early history of South and Central America, the pure, soaked annatto seed was fermented with 5% honey for 10 days and sometimes used as a sole foodstuff.
+The continent's universities have now recognised the high nutrient content of the seed and are researching ways to reintroduce annatto as a foodstuff.
+However, practical solutions that would guarantee a basic food supply from the wild harvest have not yet been taken up again by the population.